markjsosnowski/PD2QC/readme.md

 PD2QC: Payday 2 Quickchats Mod
 ------------------------------

-No need to find a safe place in stealth while you stop and type.
+No need to find a safe place in stealth while you take the time to type.
 Stop standing still for snipers while trying to communicate with your pub team.
 With PD2QC, up to sixteen (16) phrases are at your finger tips with two (2) quick taps.